restrada25/ProjectL/README.md

 # ProjectL
-iOs App for the CTA
+iOS App for the CTA